 Check out the virtual tour for this facility! (leaves DEC's website)

 Devil's Tombstone is one of the oldest campgrounds in the Catskill Forest Preserve, offering mysteries of the Devil's Tombstone and a haven for primitive camping.
+It is a small primitive campground with wooded sites and a small shallow lake, Notch Lake.
+No swimming or boating is permitted on the lake.
 The campground is an ideal base camp for serious hikers with trails leading to some of the highest peaks, such as Hunter with the highest historic fire tower in New York State, Indian Head and West Kill Range.
 Children will enjoy the playground and participating in the Junior Naturalist Program.

 From North: NYS Thruway (I-87), Exit 21 at Catskill.
 Left on Route 23 East to Route 9W South.
 Follow Route 9W through Catskill to Route 23A west through Tannersville.
 Make left on Route 214, 2 miles past Tannersville.
 Campground located on Route 214, approximately 3 miles on right.

 Get driving direction from Google Maps (leaves DEC website)

 The Final Unit Management Plan (UMP) for the campground guides the DEC's land management activities at this facility for a five-year period, although a number of goals and objectives in the plan focus on a much longer time period.
 The UMP addresses specific objectives and actions for public use at this facility.